11/5/2024

 Chairman of the Board and Chief Executive Officer

-Patrick you know I'd say Solanese has always been known for being very aggressive about footprint optimization and we look at it continuously.
-I mean if you go back over even just the five years I've been here we have we have made decisions around shutting down, re-optimizing our footprint something almost every year.
-Now that we have added the assets from the M&M acquisition we have been going through that process again and you've already seen us make announcement around Introbe and facility in Argentina and some other facilities around the world and we are really looking now on a combined basis what does that footprint optimization look like.
-Again you've seen some of the announcements we've already made Mecklen which will be shut down now in 2025.
-That activity will continue because it's what we normally do.
-We constantly reassess and re-evaluate what is the right footprint for us given where our customers are and what our demand profiles look like.
+Patrick, you know, I'd say Celanese has always been known for being very aggressive about footprint optimization, and we look at it continuously.
+I mean, if you go back over even just the five years I've been here, we have made decisions around shutting down, re-optimizing our footprint, something almost every year.
+Now that we have added the assets from the M&M acquisition, we have been going through that process again.
+And you've already seen us make announcements around Untrobe and facility in Argentina and some other facilities around the world.
+And we are really looking now on a combined basis, what does that footprint optimization look like?
+Again, you've seen some of the announcements we've already made.
+Mechlin, which will be shut down now in 2025. that activity will continue because it's what we normally do.
+We constantly reassess and reevaluate what is the right footprint for us given where our customers are and what our demand profiles look like.

 speaker

 Thank you very much.
 Thank you.
-Our next question comes from the line of Hassan Ahmed with Alembic Global.
+Our next questions come from the line of Hassan Ahmed with Alembic Global.
 Please proceed with your questions.

 speaker